Quotes from the St.Michael’s Ofsted Report 2016.

 Monitoring and evaluation

-How we plan to spend the Pupil Premium in 2018-19
+How we plan to spend the Pupil Premium allocation in 2019-20

 - – 1:1 support / intervention